 For Mavis, letter writing is one way to make a difference that she is comfortable with.
 She tries to write two letters each day, and is encouraged by the positive responses that she often receives.
 “Some people think you have to go out and carry a sign actively protesting for animals,” says Mavis, “but you don’t have to do that.
 I’m afraid of going to jail!
 There are plenty of other things to do.”

 Combining her activism with day-to-day activities is another way that Mavis gets the word out and helps to raise awareness.
-When she and her husband are at the store buying food for their four dogs, three cats, and two tanks of tropical fish, Mavis talks to other animal lovers about the animal issues she cares so much about.
+When she and her husband are at the store buying d for their four dogs, three cats, and two tanks of tropical fish, Mavis talks to other animal lovers about the animal issues she cares so much about.
 She also wants to establish an animal rights group and work alongside others to help animals.
 In fact, Mavis strongly encourages other seniors to get involved.